raver1975/sunshine.blue/readme.md

 * Java VM scripting engine<br/>
   Load and run arbitrary Java classes from the web.
   Suprisingly this survives the transpilation from Java to Javascript, which is *mind blowing*.
-The javascript in the web app is running java bytecode that is able to interact and modify it's own code, but it's running Javascript!
+The javascript in the web app is running java bytecode that is able to interact and modify it's own code, but it's running Javascript!<br/>(Add this IPFS address for a java class in the image panel to test the script)<br/> "QmTeWj4DC2khBDCCvi6H41iRQ7qQJHmgrrMnj35LuaxP3J"